Vulnerability: Adolescents

 Hill, Duggan, and Lapsley state in their article that it is commonly accepted that teenagers have no regard for physical danger, which might indicate that they have a sense of danger invulnerability.
 Additionally, they predicted that the teenagers might have a sense of psychological invulnerability, or a sense of being able to remain unaffected by negative thoughts and emotions.
 In order to test the effects of both types of invulnerability, the researchers used the Adolescent Invulnerability Scale created by Lapsley and Hill in 2010, which includes twenty statements assessing to what extent the adolescents felt invulnerable psychologically and in danger situations.

-Hill et. al found that having a sense of psychological invulnerability benefitted adolescents in combatting negative emotions such as depression.
+Hill et al. found that having a sense of psychological invulnerability benefitted adolescents in combatting negative emotions such as depression.
 Adolescents who rated themselves as more psychologically invulnerable demonstrated more effective coping mechanisms during times of stress or depression.
-This lead the researchers to believe that psychological invulnerability during adolescence is beneficial for identity formation.
+This led the researchers to believe that psychological invulnerability during adolescence is beneficial for identity formation.

 Danger invulnerability highly correlated with illegal or criminal activity but had no correlation with mental health.
 However, danger invulnerability was able to effectively predict "delinquency, lifetime drug use, and drug use frequency."
 Gender differences in the data showed that adolescent males were more likely to feel invulnerable to danger and psychological effects.
 The researchers did not observe any difference between the ages of participants.

 Emerging adults

-In this study, Lapsley and Hill (2010) created the AIS for the purpose of studying the invulnerability of college students in Barnett's emerging adulthood (hyperlink) stage of life.
+Lapsley and Hill created the Adolescent Invulnerability Scale in part to study the invulnerability of college students in Arnett's emerging adulthood stage of life.
 Researchers predicted a positive correlation between the adolescents' and emerging adults' scores and subsequently found said correlation.
 They observed no significant differences in negative and positive optimism biases, which were other elements of the same study.
 But, as predicted, male participants scored higher on both areas of invulnerability.

 High danger invulnerability strongly correlated with social issues, such as risk behavior and substance use.
 Both types of invulnerability, psychological and danger invulnerability, proved to be high predictors of self-esteem problems in emerging adulthood.